-The showy garden rudbeckias that brighten summer and fall borders are descended from wild plants native mainly to the eastern U.S. All are tough and easy to grow.
+These big, warm-colored daisies are stalwarts of the summer and autumn garden.
+Descended from wild plants native mainly to the eastern U.S., all are tough and easy to grow.
 Blossoms have yellow or orange rays and a raised central cone.
-They make good cut flowers; cutting also encourages rebloom late in season.
-Divide perennials when they become crowded, usually every few yearsRudbeckia hirta
+They make good cut flowers; cutting encourages rebloom late in season.
+Divide perennials when they become crowded, usually every few years.Rudbeckia hirta

 Biennial or short-lived perennial; often grown as an annual because it often blooms the first summer from seed sown in early spring.
-Grown as a winter annual in Zones 12, 13.
-To 3–4 ft. tall, 1 1/2 ft. wide, with upright, branching habit.
-Stems and lanceshaped leaves to 4 in. long are rough and hairy.
-Daisylike, 2–4-in.- wide flowers have orange-yellow rays and a prominent purplish black cone.
+Grown as a winter annual in Zones 12 and 13.
+Grows to 3–4 ft. tall and 1 1/2 ft. wide, with an upright, branching habit.
+Stems and lance-shaped leaves to 4 in. long are rough and hairy.
+Daisylike, 2–4-in.-wide flowers have orange-yellow rays and a prominent purplish black cone.

-Grows to 2–2 1/2ft. high, with large double or semidouble blooms in shades or yellow, orange, bronze and mahagony.'Indian Summer'
+‘Cherokee Sunset’.
+Grows to 2–2 1/2 ft. tall, with large double or semidouble blooms in shades or yellow, orange, bronze and mahagony.

-This variety has 2–3-in., golden yellow flowers with a light green central cone that ages to brown.
-Also called 'Green Eyes'.'Marmalade'
+‘Irish Eyes’.
+Has 2–3-in., golden yellow flowers with a light green central cone that ages to brown.
+Also called ‘Green Eyes’.

-Grows 2 ft. tall and wide with large golden yellow blooms in summer.
+‘Marmalade’.
+Grows to 2 ft. tall and wide with large golden yellow blooms in summer.